plusmobileapps/plusmobileapps.github.io/docs/blog/posts/2025-04-04-kotlin-inject-anvil-extensions.md

 }
 ```

-Finally able to use this factory interface by injecting into other BloCs.
+Finally, this factory interface can be injected into other classes to create instances of the `MoviesBloc`.

 ```kotlin
 @Inject